SPAMLab/SPAMLab.github.io/publications.md

 Note: This page shows the publications by Prof. Carlos Grohmann and his students/colleagues related to GIS, Spatial Analisys, Geomorphometry, etc. For a full list of Prof. Grohmann's publications, please refer to his [ORCID](http://orcid.org/0000-0001-5073-5572), [Lattes CV](http://lattes.cnpq.br/5846052449613692) or personal [website](http://carlosgrohmann.com/pages/publications/).
 &nbsp;&nbsp;

 ## in revision

+<a name="crateras_caio"></a>
+Villaça, C.V.N., Crósta, A.P., Grohmann, C.H., - Morphometric analysis of Pluto’s impact craters.
+_Submitted for revision_

+<a name="praias_natal_pca5017"></a>
+Silva, B.B.S., Sergipe, P.P., Silva, R.S., Quintanilha, J.A., Grohmann, C.H. - Classificação supervisionada de imagens de satélite como ferramenta para análise temporal da morfodinâmica costeira entre as praias de Areia Preta e do Forte, Natal (RN).
+_Submitted for revision_

+<a name="alynne_pca5017"></a>
+Affonso\*, A.A., Mandai, S.S., Portella, T.P., Grohmann, C.H., Quintanilha, J.A. - Assessing land use and land cover change in the Volta Grande do Xingu (Pará - Brazil) between 2000 and 2017.
+_Submitted for revision_

 <a name="landslides_helen_pca5017"></a>
 Dias, H.C., Sandre, L.H., Alarcón, D.A.S., Grohmann, C.H., Quintanilha, J.A. - Landslides recognition using SVM, Random Forest and Maximum Likelihood on high-resolution satellite images: case study in Itaóca, southeastern Brazil.
 _Submitted for revision_